The Importance of diagnosing and treating Group B Strep infection

 • Meningitis

-As with newborns, it is important that where an elderly patient develops a Group B streptococcal infection that their treating clinicians ensure they are given appropriate antibiotics in a timely fashion to prevent the infection becoming more serious.
+As with newborns, it is important that when an elderly patient develops a Group B streptococcal infection, t they receive treatment in a timely fashion.

 Those with diabetes are unfortunately more prone to infections because they have higher blood sugar levels which weakens the immune system and allows bacteria, such as Streptococcus, to grow more readily.
 Furthermore, those who have had diabetes for a long time are more likely to already have peripheral nerve damage and reduced blood flow to their limbs, particularly the feet.